-We’ll be covering four types of prospect research software tools that you should consider taking up to enable growth for your organisation in 2023, and beyond.
+In the following sections, we’ll delve into four types of prospect research software tools you should consider for your organisation in 2024 and beyond.

 Suggested reading: There are a number of donorship best practices that non-profit organisations need to keep in mind — our blog Donor Due Diligence Best Practices in 2023 goes into what they are.